GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

 shown above is a *list* containing the actual AstroDataGmos object(s) that the primitive class was passed upon construction, but with the *data and metdata in the current state* at completion of a primitive call.
-Each primitive returns this object after completing the primitive, so users can examine the state of that dataset at each point in the processing, examine parameters currently set, and set parameters to new values if desired.
-But fist, one must capture that object on return, so the previous last call becomes
+Each primitive returns this object after completion, allowing users to examine the state of that dataset at each point in the processing, examine parameters currently set, and set parameters to new values if desired.
+But first, one must capture that object on return, so the previous last call becomes

 >>> adobject = p.prepare()
    PRIMITIVE: prepare